buggyrace/buggy-race-server/project/tasks-vsremote.md

 * Download your *VSCode workspace configuration file* by clicking in the corresponding button.
 Store it somewhere safe.
 * Open it with VSCode.
-It might complain that some plugins and packages are missing. **Do not despair**, VSCode will kindly offer to install everything that is necessary.
+It might complain that some plugins and packages are missing — if so, confirm at the prompt to let VSCode install the missing packages.
 * You will be asked to input your college password a couple of times.
 Just type it every time it is requested.
 Wait for a bit.

-After VSCodes finishes connecting you to our *teaching server*, it will be time to get the code from Github, to your personal home directory in the server.
+When VSCode has finished connecting you to our *teaching server*, you need to clone the repo from GitHub into your personal home directory on the server:
-Do not worry, we have also automated this for you.
-To get a copy of your buggy race editor repo to the server, do:

 * go to the *terminal* tab in VSCode, located in the top panel.
-Then, click on *run task* and a list of tasks will appear.
+Click on *run task* and a list of tasks will appear.
 Choose the one starting with `git clone https://github.com/` and wait.
-* The previous step *cloned* your **remote Github repository** to a **local version** which, in this case, lives in the teaching server!
+* The previous step *cloned* your **remote Github repository** to a **local version** which, in this case, lives in the teaching server.
-* If you click on *Open file* and you look in your *home directory*, you should find a folder with a name `%BUGGY_EDITOR_REPO_NAME%`.
+* If you click on *Open file* and you look in your *home directory*, you will find a folder with a name `%BUGGY_EDITOR_REPO_NAME%`.
-* Open that folder and compare its contents against those in the remote repo you previously forked, they are the same!
+* Open that folder and compare its contents against those in the remote repo you previously forked: they are the same, because it's a clone of that repo.
 * You might get asked for your college password a couple of times in the above step, this is normal.
 * If the `%BUGGY_EDITOR_REPO_NAME%` folder **is not** in your home directory, then probably something went wrong.
-Try to reproduce the above steps once more.
+Try to reproduce the above steps once more, or ask for help.

 ### Hints